 It is obvious that in case of any surrounding network, interfering Received Signal Strength (iRSS) will depend on the BS arrangement inside the LTE cluster (especially in near distances, DE, from the cluster), therefore, and for getting the more even distribution of interfering BS over the cluster area, the LTE-C cluster was rotated around its centre and iRSS was calculated every 5 degrees.
 It is equivalent to the ATS antenna rotation around the cluster keeping the unchanging distance and antenna pointing direction to the cluster centre.
 A set of simulations were done using narrow beam ATS Rx antenna (in accordance with Recommendations ITU-R M.1459) and aggregated iRSS was calculated.
 Then the averaged value of iRSS was evaluated.
 It depends on the distance DE and aircraft altitude.
-An example result of such simulation is presented in the Figure 12.
+An example result of such simulation for DE of 80 km and aircraft altitude of 2000 m is presented in the Figure 12.